The Hemingway Wing Safari

 All I wanted to do now was get back to Africa.
 We had not left it, yet, but when I would wake in the night I would like, listening, homesick for it already.Green Hills of Africa

 - The remote and dramatic northern Samburu region, home to unique species like Grevy’s zebra, Somali ostrich, gerenuk, beisa oryx, and reticulated giraffe.

-- A glimpse into the daily life of the nomadic Samburu or Maasai warrior clans, with special invitations to meet with tribal leaders for a discussion about rituals and ancient customs.
+- A glimpse into the daily life of the nomadic Samburu and Maasai warrior clans, with special invitations to meet with tribal leaders for a discussion about rituals and ancient customs.

 - Meet and dine with Micato’s founders, Jane and Felix Pinto.

-- Walking in the bush with Maasai warriors, horsebacking in a Tanzanian coffee estate, biking in the Ngorongoro Highlands.
+- Walking in the bush with Maasai warriors, horseback riding in a Tanzanian coffee estate, biking in the Ngorongoro Highlands.

-- Service, info, and good cheer from your Micato Safari Director from start to finish; round-the-clock access to our unique Concierge Service.
+- Service, information, and good cheer from your Micato Safari Director from start to finish; round-the-clock access to our unique Concierge Service.